ASU-CompMethodsPhysics-PHY494/PHY494-resources/README.md

-The repository contains data and code to be used during the [PHY494 Computational Methods in Physics](http://asu-compmethodsphysics-phy494.github.io/ASU-PHY494/) class (Fall 2018).
+The repository contains data and code to be used during the [PHY494 Computational Methods in Physics](http://asu-compmethodsphysics-phy494.github.io/ASU-PHY494/) class (Spring 2019).
 It will be updated as we go along.

 You only need to **clone the repository** once: